CodeYourFuture/The-Piscine/Project-Shared-Bookmarks/README.md

 After picking a user, your website should display the list of bookmarks in reverse chronological order.
 For each bookmark, it should display the title and description of the bookmark.
 The title should be hyperlink to the URL of the bookmark.
 The timestamp at which the bookmark was created should be displayed.

+Each bookmark should also have:
+- A button which, when clicked, copies the URL to the clipboard.
+- A like counter/button.
+When a bookmark is first saved, its like count should be 0.
+Each time a user clicks the like button, that number should go up by one, and be displayed.
+This like count should be persisted such that closing the page and coming back to it, it is preserved.

-Your website must include a form with text inputs for the URL and title, a textarea for the description and submit button that allows a user to add a new topic.
-This form must be accessible, so for example, hitting the Enter key will also submit the topic name, the same as clicking the submit button.
+Your website must include a form with text inputs for the URL, title, and description, and submit button that allows a user to add a new topic.
+This form must be accessible, so for example, a user using the keyboard should be able to submit it without using a mouse.

 After the new data has been stored, the updated list of bookmarks must be displayed (including the new bookmark) for the relevant user.